saysimple/saysimple-plugin-devkit/README.md

 ## Components
 Every app needs at least 2 components `settings` and `content` The settings component will be rendered when a user clicks on app settings, the content will be rendered if the end user selects your app when in an active conversation.

-Both the settings and the content recieve 2 props app and appData you can interact with the Saysimple platform.
+Both the settings and the content receive 2 props app and appData you can interact with the Saysimple platform.

 ### AppData
-The appData is a prop delivered to your app settings and content componets it contains information about the current instance of the Saysimple platform.
+The appData is a prop delivered to your app settings and content components it contains information about the current instance of the Saysimple platform.

 You have to request AppData in the `dataRequired` array inside the `package.json` otherwise the data won't be delivered.

 These are the possible attributes of the appData:

 #### contact
-The contact exists out of the following attribures
+The contact exists out of the following attributes
 ```typescript
 {
   id: number;